nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 Note how the refresh rate changes depending on the total number of points displayed!

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 75%"><iframe src="https://www.youtube.com/embed/JdwzVnAM2qI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" style="position: absolute; width: 100%; height: 100%; left: 0; top: 0" allowfullscreen></iframe></div>

+I haven't done all of them yet.  `8` might be a bit tricky and I'm not sure how to display the `:`.
+It turns out `5` is wrong, well actually everything *but* the `5` is wrong because the `5` has a cool little ascender which I didn't allow for.

 Overall this ends up looking fairly nice I think and is probably a good enough approach to move forward with even if I can't blank the beam.